Serbia in the Middle Ages: Law

 As mirrored by modern laws, the crime was divided into individual and organized one.
 Criminal of the first kind was called tat (thief; tatba, robbery), while the latter would be gusar (pirate, marauder).
-The gusars were considered a bandits, who also loot and plunder public goods, rather than just private ones, and their crime was called najezda or grabež (raid or plunder, respectively).
+The gusars were considered bandits, who also loot and plunder public goods, rather than just private ones, and their crime was called najezda or grabež (raid or plunder, respectively).
 The horses used in the raid (najezdni konji, raid horses) were taken from the gang and divided in two: half for the state (that is, emperor) and half for the victim of the crime.
 As horse was an expensive commodity in medieval Serbia, it was used as a currency for damage payments.
 The plunderers themselves were hanged upside down.
-The state considered organized crime much more threatening to the society.
+The state considered organized crime much more threatening to society.
 As the horses were expensive, regular thieves could rarely organize themselves to conduct horse raids, so the concern came from the acts of the noblemen, who had resources.
-They would often plunder the population and take lands that are not theirs and not given to them by the emperor.
+They would often plunder the population and take lands that were not theirs and not given to them by the emperor.
 The ruler didn't want to allow them to control more assets than he gave them, or to let them form their own private armies.
 In accordance with this, the punishments for these crimes became harsher in time, including the death penalty as the later amendments to the code recognized the crime as being premeditated.
 The code was specifically forbidding the noblemen to plunder their own villagers, which was a common thing at one point.

 There was one legal institute which was left to the local lawmen to be conducted by their free will, the institute of conciliation.
 It involved an agreement on resolving the dispute between the plaintiff and the defendant.
 Though this institute exists today in numerous legal systems, legal historians consider it a forced result of the state's weakness, that is, of the internal affairs apparatus which wasn't able to conduct proper investigations and produce evidence.
 Especially harsh provision were for the crime of betrayal against the state, called nevera (unfaithfulness).
 The complete assets of the person sentenced for betrayal would be transferred to the ruler, as the entire family had to pay for the crimes.
 In the case of the military betrayal, the punishment was death.